Daniela-q-m/Next-Generation-Sequence-Analysis/README.md

 ## NGS Course Projects
 This folder contains the projects completed in the course 'Next Generation Sequence Analysis' BIGY7653 at New York University.
 See below for a short description of each of the projects that have been completed and what the goals of each project were.

+## NGS Bash scripts
+This folder contains the slurm scripts that were used in order to conduct the different kinds of analyses that were done.

 ### Align reads to the human reference genome (W3)
 -prepare a copy human reference genome for short read alignment with the Burrows-Wheeler Aligner BWA-MEM (Homo_sapiens.GRCh38), normalize using  Picard-Tools NormalizeFasta program: https://broadinstitute.github.io/picard/command-line-overview.html#NormalizeFasta.
 Picard removes any white spaces in sequence identifers in the reference FASTA.<br>
 -Create a FASTA index and a bwa index for the normalized reference genome as well as dictionary file required by the Genome Analysis Toolkit (GATK).<br>